 Sure, we vacation to get away from it all and kick back—especially on cruises where everything is at your beck and call.
 But as you travel, you may also find that you’re discovering and learning new things while you’re enjoying your well-earned time off, especially in the Caribbean.

-From the amazing spectacle of marine bioluminescence to underwater sinkholes hundreds of feet deep, many Caribbean islands boast unique sights that will wow you and the whole family.
+From the amazing spectacle of marine bioluminescence to underwater sinkholes hundreds of feet deep, many Caribbean islands boast unique (and historical) sights that will wow you and the whole family.
 This part of the world is one of the most biodiverse regions for you to explore and there are ample ways to get there.
 Who knew a vacation could be so educational?

 Check out the natural wonders that await when you set sail to the Caribbean with Royal Caribbean.